A compact analytical approximation for a light sterile neutrino oscillation in matter: Introduction

 \section{Introduction}

 Neutrino oscillation has been indisputably established by atmospheric, solar, reactor and accelerator experimental results~\cite{cite:PDG}.
-After recent reactor experiments~\cite{cite:dayabay,cite:RENO, cite:CHOOZ} discovered the last unknown mixing angle $\theta_{13}$ in a 3-neutrino mixing framework, neutrino oscillation experiments entered the precision era.
-Massive neutrinos provide convincing evidence of new physics beyond the standard model.
-Introducing right-handed neutrinos is a natural way to explain non-zero neutrino mass.
-In the standard electro-weak V-A theory, right-handed neutrinos cannot couple with W and Z bosons.
+After the recent reactor experiments~\cite{cite:dayabay,cite:RENO, cite:CHOOZ} discovered the last unknown mixing angle $\theta_{13}$ in the 3-neutrino mixing framework, neutrino oscillation measurement enters a precision era.
+Nonzero neutrino mass provides convincing evidence of new physics beyond the standard model.
+Introducing right-handed neutrinos is a natural way to introduce neutrino mass.
+In the standard electro-weak V-A theory, right-handed neutrinos cannot couple with W$^\pm$ and Z$^0$ bosons.
 Electron collider experimental data~\cite{cite:lep} constrain the number of active light neutrino flavors to three, other new types of light neutrinos must be sterile.
-Currently there is no constraint on sterile neutrino mass.
-They could be very massive (10$^{15}$~GeV) as suggested by the see-saw mechanism; They also could be dark matter in the keV mass range; And they also might be as light as sub-eV which would match the CMB measurement.
+Currently there is no theoretical constraint on sterile neutrino mass.
+They could be very massive (10$^{15}$~GeV) as suggested by the see-saw mechanism; They also could be dark matter in the keV mass range; And they also might be as light as sub-eV which would explain the CMB measurement.